"

 2.3 Hypotheses vs. Research Questions

-In a non-experimental, cross-sectional, and predictive study, researchers may survey participants at one point in time to examine the relationship between variables such as social media use and self-esteem, and then use that data to predict future outcomes, like mental health.
-A corresponding research question could be: “Do social media use and self-esteem influence mental health outcomes in teenagers?”
+In a non-experimental, cross-sectional, and predictive study, researchers may survey participants at one point in time to examine the relationship between variables using a this research question: Does [independent variable] influence [dependent variable] among [population]?

 2.5 Key Questions to Ask When Choosing a Research Design